• Cake

 Make The Matcha Cake

-• Preheat oven to 350º and prepare three 8-inch or four 6-inch cake pans by spraying the sides with baking spray and placing a pre-cut wax or parchment paper circle to fit the bottom.
+• Preheat oven to 350º and prepare three 6-inch or two 8-inch cake pans by spraying the sides with baking spray and placing a pre-cut wax or parchment paper circle to fit the bottom.

 • Whisk together sifted cake flour, Matcha powder, baking powder, baking soda, and salt.
 Set aside.